-- Does not interfere with the vehicle's operation - Lets you drill mounting holes without damaging other vehicle components - Allows enough space around the cooling fins for proper airflow and cooling - Lets you easily see the amplifier's POWER and PROTECTION indicators
+- does not interfere with the vehicle's operation - lets you drill mounting holes without damaging other vehicle components - allows enough space around the cooling fins for proper airflow and cooling - lets you easily see the amplifier's POWER and PROTECTION indicators

 Warning: The amplifier gets very hot while it is on.
-Do not touch the amplifier or place flammable objects near it.
+Do not touch the amplifier or place flammable objects near it while it is on.